Kratom Guides

 Kratom can be divided into three main categories according to the color of the leaf veins:

-• Red vein kratom these strains are generally considered to have the strongest painkilling benefits
+• Red vein kratom these strains are considered to have the strongest painkilling benefits

 • Green vein kratom these strains offer painkilling effects but with less intensity than red-vein